Updated July 6, 2025

-The rotary cutter revolutionized the way we cut fabric for quilting.
-Before rotary cutters, quilters would trace shapes on their fabric and cut them out by hand.
-Now we can cut an entire strip of fabric in less than three seconds.
-This tool that looks like a pizza cutter has made our quilting lives so much easier... but choosing the right one for you can be overwhelming.
-Today I'm going to compare different types of rotary cutters and some you of the other tools you need to use them.
+The rotary cutter transformed how we cut fabric for quilting.
+Before rotary cutters, quilters traced shapes on fabric and cut them out by hand.
+Now, we can cut an entire strip of fabric in less than three seconds.
+This tool, which looks like a pizza cutter, has made quilting much easier... but choosing the right one can be overwhelming.
+Today, I'm going to compare different types of rotary cutters and some other tools you need to use with them.

 Types of Rotary Cutters

-I've been using a Comfort Loop Fiskars rotary cutter since I started quilting.
-It was super affordable, and I've only had to replace it once in nearly 20 years.
-I've learned if you take care of your supplies, they'll last you forever!
-So much has changed in quilting and ergonomics that I waited for a sale and went and bought a couple different types of cutters to compare and contrast.
-The ones featured in this post are from Fiskars (truly just a coincidence; they're not paying me to do this!), but many of the features exist across all brands, so if you have a favorite brand, look for these features.
-Also, I use my left and right hand for cutting, so I'll point out features for lefties where they are.
+I've been using a Fiskars Comfort Loop* rotary cutter since I started quilting.
+It has been very affordable, and I've only needed to replace it once in nearly 20 years.
+I've learned that if you take care of your supplies, they'll last forever!
+So much has changed in quilting and ergonomics, so I waited for a sale before buying a couple of different cutters to compare.
+The ones featured in this post are from Fiskars (just a coincidence; they're not paying me to do this!), but many features are common across all brands.
+If you have a favorite brand, look for these features.
+Additionally, I use both hands for cutting, so I'll point out features for left-handed users where relevant.

 Fiskars Comfort Loop